riyaadazad/html-tricks/_posts/2019-02-10-how-to-create-your-own-site-for-free.md

 ## Build-a-Jekyll Workshop
 If you can dream, then you can build it.
 And while you _can_ create your own Jekyll theme (why, you can convert pretty much _any_ [HTML theme into a Jekyll](https://jekyllrb.com/tutorials/convert-site-to-jekyll/) theme), that is beyond the scope of this article.
 Nevertheless, in this section, I'll show you how to generate your own ready-to-go Jekyll site with a readymade theme called [Minima](https://github.com/jekyll/minima).
 I'll assume that you have a [GitHub](https://github.com/) account and have [installed the Jekyll gem](https://jekyllrb.com/docs/installation/) from the official Jekyll documentation (I recommend that you follow the official "Guide" for your operating system, which can be found [here](https://jekyllrb.com/docs/installation/#guides)), as well as [Git](https://git-scm.com/).

+Now, just follow the "Quick-start Instructions" on the [Jekyll homepage](https://jekyllrb.com/), then, using your file manager, navigate to the file "\_config.yml" within your newly created site (folder), and where the value is "baseurl", add the name of your site with a prepended forward slash.
+If you had followed the Quick-start Instructions, your line of code would look like this:

+baseurl: /my-awesome-site

+Now, save and load (or reload) the page in your browser to see your site.
+Congratulations!
+You've just created your first Jekyll site.
+Now, we still need to put your site online for everybody to see, and if you are interested, then continue reading.

+## GitHub Pages

+##